The Role of Oral Health in TMJ Disorders

 CAVITIES

-Cavities on the biting surfaces and the spaces between teeth occur when bacteria digest sugars in plaque and trapped food, producing acid which eats holes in the enamel and dentin wherever the food gets trapped, primarily in the spaces between the teeth or in the valleys on the tops of the teeth during the first two decades of life.
-Cavities at the gumlines and root surfaces often occur later in life when older people undergo dry mouth (common side effects of drugs), which prevents saliva from rinsing away the acids created by bacteria in plaque that accumulates .
+Cavities occur on the biting surfaces and the spaces between teeth when bacteria digest sugars in plaque and trapped food, producing acid which eats holes in the enamel and dentin, primarily during the first two decades of life.
+Cavities at the gumlines and root surfaces often occur later in life when older people undergo dry mouth (common side effects of drugs), which prevents saliva from rinsing away the acids created by bacteria in plaque.

 GUM DISEASE

 In adulthood, mouths become more alkaline (less acidic), and they tend to deposit minerals to form calculus (tartar) rather than dissolving minerals to form cavities.
-The gums of older people have usually receeded far from the bite table, leaving large spaces where food gets trapped and where plaque (the white paste of flour and water) can accumulate at the gumlines and between the teeth.
+The gums of older people recede far from the bite table, leaving large spaces where food gets trapped and where plaque (the white paste of flour and water) can accumulate at the gumlines and between the teeth.
 When plaque remains undisturbed, it picks up minerals from saliva and hardens to form a crusty structure much like a coral reef - with tunnels and crypts where bacteria can hide.
-This is the material that your dentist scrapes off your teeth when you get them cleaned.
+This calculus is the material that your dentist scrapes off your teeth when you get them cleaned.
+Keeping the gums healthy requires removing all plaque daily so it can't form calculus.

-Preventing gum disease requires not only regularly removing food and plaque after eating, - it also requires gum massage.
-Our gums evolved with an almost constant source of rhythmically alternating compression and release from chewing tough food on a bite table that stayed close to the gums, because the teeth wore down as the gums receded.
-Each chew compressed the gums, which pumped out the old blood, and each release let in new blood.
-Today, most of our food is too soft to provide much massage from chewing, and any tough chewing that we undertake occurs too far from the receeding gums to provide the massage needed.
+Keeping the gums healthy also requires massage.
+Our gums evolved getting rhythmically compressed and released from chewing tough food.
+Also, the bite table where the forces were generated stayed close to the gums, because the teeth wore down as the gums receded.
+Each chew compressed the gums, which pumped out the old blood, followed by a release of pressure, which let in new blood.
+Today, most of our food is too soft to provide much massage from chewing, and any tough chewing that we undertake occurs too far from the receeded gums to provide the massage they need.

-You can recreate healthy gum massage by using one of the rubber tips that were on the end of every toothbrush for the better part of a century, until they were removed for marketing reasons - they last too long.
-Rubber tips are still available, but they must be purchased separately.
-Teeth are like glass, and this little pointed cone of rubber cleans them like a squeege cleans a windshield.
+RUBBER TIPS - The best way to recreate healthy gum massage is by using rubber tips.
+These little pointed cones were on the end of every toothbrush for the better part of a century, until they were removed for marketing reasons - they last too long.
+Now they must be purchased separately.
+Teeth are like glass, and this little cone of rubber cleans them like a squeege cleans a windshield.
 It should be rubbed along the gumline from one tooth to the next and pushed into the space between each pair of teeth until it briefly blanches the gums.
-The gums turn white when they lose the old blood, and they turn pink again when new blood flows back in to replenish the tissues.
-In this manner, massage provides an accessory circulatory pump for the gums.
+The gums turn white when they lose the old blood, and they turn pink again when new blood flows back in to replenish them.
+In this manner, massage provides a circulatory pump for the gums.

-Flossing is one way (along with bristle brushes and water picks) to remove food that has become stuck between adjacent teeth.
-If you have areas in your mouth that trap food when you eat, you need to find a way to get the food out shortly afterwards.
+FLOSSING is one way (along with bristle brushes and water picks) to remove food that has become stuck between adjacent teeth.
+If you have areas in your mouth that trap food when you eat, which becomes increasingly common after childhood, you need to find a way to get the food out shortly afterwards.
 You cannot wait until you brush your teeth before bed, or you'll get gum disease or a cavity.

 TOOTHPASTE